Frequent Questions—Maine Seal Stranding Event

 An Unusual Mortality Event (UME) is defined under the Marine Mammal Protection Act as a stranding event that is unexpected, involves a significant die-off of any marine mammal population, and demands immediate response.
 There are seven criteria used to determine whether a mortality event is “unusual.”
 If the Working Group on Marine Mammal Unusual Mortality Events (Working Group), a group of marine mammal health experts, determines that an event meets one or more of the criteria, it forwards a recommendation to NOAA’s Assistant Administrator for Fisheries to declare an UME.

-What criteria have been met?
+What criteria have been met in this event?

 In this case, the Working Group concluded that one of the seven criteria has been met: